ORNL/cpp-proposals-pub/P2553/extents-typed.md

 In particular in situations where allocations and `mdspan` creation happens in another code location this could be an issue.

-#### Template `extents` on `size_type`
+### Template `extents` on `size_type`

-In order to make overflow a better controllable artifact, and avoiding accidental overflows we can make the index type part of the type.
+In order to make overflow a better controllable artifact, and avoid accidental overflows we can make the index type part of the type.
 The natural place for this is `extents`.
-Every index calculation related piece of the `mdspan` proposal gets its `size_type` from `extents`, specifically both layout mappings and `mdspan` itself is required to get its public `size_type` type member from `extents_type::size_type`.
+Every index calculation related piece of the `mdspan` proposal gets its `size_type` from `extents`, specifically both layout mappings, and `mdspan` itself is required to get its public `size_type` type member from `extents_type::size_type`.
 Furthermore, `extents` defines the complete iteration space for `mdspan`.
-While mapping might require a larger integer range than the product of extents (e.g. `layout_stride::required_span_size` can return a number larger than the product of its extents) ...
+Note, that a mapping might require a larger integer range that the product of extents (e.g. `layout_stride::required_span_size` can return a number larger than the product of its extents).

-#### Second Extents Type Templated on `size_type`
+### Second Extents Type Templated on `size_type`

 Instead of modifying `extents`, we could introduce a new type `basic_extents` which is templated on the size type and the extents, but otherwise is identical to `extents`:
 When we can make anything in the mdspan proposal which accepts `extents` also accept `basic_extents`.